stoeffel/elm-verify-examples/Readme.md

 -}
 ```

-Running VerifyExamples
+Verify Examples
 ----------------

-`elm-verify-examples` only converts your verify-exampless into elm-tests.
+`elm-verify-examples` only converts your verify-examples into elm-tests.
 You have to use elm-test in order to run them.

 ```bash